Contrayerva: Medicinal uses

 The traditional topical utilization of Dorstenia rhizome preparations in the treatment of skin diseases is supported by the identification of Furocoumarins as the most abundant compounds in the roots of [Dorstenia] species used in Brazilian folk medicine.

-In Brazil, Ccontrayerva is used as an antiseptic, diuretic, diaphoretic, emetic, emmenagogue, purgative, stimulant, stomachic, and tonic for a wide range of ailments including diarrhea, dysentery, ear infections, fever, gastritis, leucorrhea, malaria, rheumatism, skin disorders, snakebite, and typhoid.
-In Mexico it has been used as a diaphoretic, stimulant, tonic against fever, inflammation, snake bite, toothache, and tumors.

 The first description of the plant, root and its medical usage in Mexico is said to have been made by the Spanish naturalist and physician Francisco Hernández de Toledo in the 16th century: “The herb called Tozpàtli has a round root about the size of a hazelnut, with thin fibrous roots, and of an azure color, from which are born delicate petioles, on which are curved leaves, almost similar to those of the Polypodium, but smaller and more green.
 It is said that it carries no flower at all.
 It grows in high and flat, but hot places.
 The root is sharp and fragrant to taste, hot and dry almost in the fourth degree, and of subtle parts.
 This herb cures rashes/eruptions (empeynes), boils, whitlow, and also the so-called French illness (mal frances = syphilis), and clears up tumors and abscesses.
 The root applied externally or taken by the mouth alleviates many diseases that can be easily understood using the Method ... considering the qualities and properties described (above).
 Finally, this is an important and noteworthy plant, without which our apothecaries cannot do without, and so those who spend in them.”